bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+ The Dom is short for Document Object Model.
+Its a programming interface for HTMl and help with changing the styling structure and content
  2. What is an event?

+ Events are almost trigger points that creatsa an action.
+For an example when you click a button to go to the pext page.
  3. What is an event listener?

+ The addEventListener() method attaches an event handler to the specified element.
  4. Why would we convert a NodeList into an Array?

+ The querySelectorAll method returns an array-like object called a node list.
+These data structures are referred to as “Array-like”, because they appear as an array, but can not be used with array methods like map and forEach.
  5. What is a component?
+ Components are independent and reusable bits of code.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.